Tizcommand/OpenGL-Realtime-RT/README.md

 Hold shift to move down.

-Hold Alt while moving to move slowly.
+Hold Alt, while moving, to move slowly.

 Press Ctrl+R to reset the camera to its default position.